Why Limiting Sugar in the First 1,000 Days of Life Matters More Than We Realized

 It’s tricky, right?
 Food marketing makes “toddler snacks” look essential, but babies don’t actually need those puffs, bars, or sweetened yogurts.

-And honestly?
-Just holding off on the sweet stuff until their taste buds are more developed.
+And honestly just holding off on the sweet stuff until their taste buds are more developed seems to be the real key here.

 One pediatrician in the study said something that stuck with me: